Beefcake the Mighty: Armor

 Beefcake the Mighty has had relatively few fundamental design changes in his armor from his inception: he has always worn a perversion of the Roman legionnaire armor, though his helmet somewhat resembles the corinthian style helmets of Greece.
 However, as Gwar became more successful, they had more resources to upgrade their costumes (which began primarily as papier-mache).
 Most of the changes have been subtle, and were/are largely based on available materials and the bassist's size (Evans was reputed to be much larger than either Bishop or Orr, both large men themselves).

 Contributions as vocalist

-He is the most frequent vocalist in Gwar, after Oderus, having sung lead on "Cool Place to Park", "The Road Behind", "Pussy Planet", "Jack the World" (during the chorus), "Eat Steel", "Bad Bad Men" (during the chorus, and also the "Yeehaw" at the beginning) "Fight", (by Bishop) "Crush, Kill, Destroy", "Hate Love Songs" (by Orr, originally slated to be performed by Mike Derks, who wrote the song), "The Bonus Plan" (by Evans), "Metal Metal Land", "The Price of Peace" and "Beat You to Death" (the latter two also by Orr).
+Beefcake is the most frequent guest vocalist in Gwar, having sung lead on "Cool Place to Park", "The Road Behind", "Pussy Planet", "Eat Steel", "Fight", "Crush, Kill, Destroy", "Hate Love Songs", "The Bonus Plan", "Metal Metal Land", "The Price of Peace" and "Beat You to Death".
 Beefcake has always had a relatively high voice, in sharp contrast to his large size.